 Totally Thames is an annual month-long festival which takes place in the capital each September to celebrate the River Thames.
-The festival has a vibrant programme of events including river-inspired art, live performances, archaeology walks, boat races and more.
-On September 1st 2018 there’s a family day at Custom House foreshore.
+The festival has a vibrant programme of events including river-inspired art, live performances, archaeology walks, boat races, mudlarking and more.

 Cost: Varies according to event.

-The Proms is an annual eight-week orchestral music event and is the biggest classical music event in the world.
-There are concerts, talks, workshops, family events and more, ending with the Last Night of the Proms at the Royal Albert Hall on Saturday September 8th.
+The Proms is an annual eight-week orchestral music event in London and is the biggest classical music event in the world.
+There are concerts, talks, workshops, family events and more, culminating with the Last Night of the Proms at the Royal Albert Hall which is on Saturday September 14th this year.

 Cost: Varies according to event.
 Tickets are half-price for all under-18s and some events are free.